k16blfurm/Adept2Test/Linux_Depp/installing-on-ubuntu-18.04.md

 # Ubuntu 18.04 Installation and Usage
 This directory contains all of the necessary files for running Digilent Adept 2 on Ubuntu 18.04.
-This description contains detailed instructions on how to install Adept 2 on your Linux machine and how to use the given files to be able to write and read to the registers on the CmodS6 FPGA using Digilent's Asynchronous Parallel Interface (DEPP) and the command line.
+This description contains detailed instructions on how to install Adept 2 on your Linux machine and how to use the given files to be able to write and read to the registers on the Cmod S6 FPGA using Digilent's Asynchronous Parallel Interface (DEPP) and the command line.

 ## Prerequisites
 The first thing that you will need to do is download the approproate Adept 2 Runtime, Utilities, and SDK for Linux.
 I would highly